 Residual Fire Regimines and Their Value in a Post-Suppression Management Areas

-Speakers: Tom Saladyga, Asst.
+Presented by: Tom Saladyga, Asst.
 Prof. of Geography, Concord University; Alecea Standlee, Asst.
 Prof. of Sociology, Concord University

 Join the people who protect and manage our natural areas.